sapirmi/SQL-API_project/README.md

 Q3 - Which year had the most courses published?\
 Q4 - Which course has the highest price per lecture?\
 Q5 - What is the average price per lecture out of all paid courses?\
-Q6 - Which course has the max price for each month?
+Q6 - Which course has the max price for each month?\
+Q7 - What are the top 10 courses with the highest rating avarage score?